seemslegit42/aevonos/docs/DATABASE-STRATEGY.md

 ]);
 ```

 This protocol ensures that our core data layer is robust, performant, and managed with the precision required for an OS of this magnitude.
-It is the unyielding foundation upon which all other systems are built.